Use App Tester

 -

-Reset Purchase Updates: Resets the state indicating whether or not
+Reset Purchase Updates: This setting resets the state indicating if

 View the IAP items in your JSON file

-To provide an easy way to view the IAP items in the JSON file that you configured in Installing and Configuring the App Tester, tap the IAP Items in JSON File tab.
-If you have correctly added a valid JSON file, the App Tester will parse and display the contents of the file under this tab.
+To provide an easy way to view your configured IAP items in the JSON file, tap the IAP Items in JSON File tab.
+If you correctly added a valid JSON file, the App Tester parses and displays the contents of the file under this tab.

-If you have not correctly added a valid JSON file, this tab will either display an error message or will specify that the JSON file does not exist.
+If you have not correctly added a valid JSON file, this tab either displays an error message or specifies that the JSON file does not exist.

-In addition to providing responses to API requests, the App Tester can display purchase flow dialogs, just like a live, published app does.
-The benefit of this feature is that the dialogs can help you to evaluate the user experience for your app's purchase process.
+Basides providing API responses, App Tester displays purchase flow dialogs, just like a live, published app does.
+The benefit of this feature is that the dialogs help you evaluate the user experience for your app's purchase process.

 App Tester displays two interstitial dialogs for each Purchase Request.
 The first dialog is a detail screen that shows the purchase price and other details, as shown in the following IAP example: